 I hope this has helped explain to you how to chum.
 There are also more resources available online such as this one.

-If you have any effective chum recipes on your own for a specific species, then please leave a comment below to share with the community.
+If you have any effective chum recipes for a specific species, please leave a comment below to share with the community.